afnanenayet/oars/docs/readme.md

 cargo build --release
 ```

-This will also be available in https://crates.io
+This will also be available at https://crates.io

 ### Usage